Graph sub-sampling for divide-and-conquer algorithms in large networks: Introduction

 Despite its importance, graph sampling is still an open-problem, and, in particular, has received less attention from the statistics community. \cite{leskovec2006sampling} study the similarity between various measures computed on the original graph and their sub-graphs, including: clustering coefficients, degree distributions, largest eigenvectors and more.
 The authors find that while edge sampling performs poorly and random node sampling performs surprisingly well, random walk and forest fire samplers yield sub-networks most similar to the original network.
+Instead of comparing different sub-sampling strategies, other works focus their study on a single paradigm, such as random walks \citep[e.g.,][]{ribeiro2012sampling, li2015random, chiericetti2016sampling}

+Several recent works have proposed novel graph sampling algorithms for various tasks. \cite{wang2023adaptive} develop an adaptive edge sub-sampling algorithm and apply it to find degree, clustering coefficient and $K$-core distributions.
+Similarly, \cite{chen2024extracting} propose an edge-reinforced random walk sub-sampling strategy and show that sub-graphs extracted using the algorithm are similar to the original network, while \cite{wang2024supports} propose a motif-based sub-sampler for support estimation.

 Recently, \cite{littleballoffur} develop a package to easily implement various sub-sampling routines.
-The new package is then applied to a variety of tasks, from computing average degrees to node classification.
-To our knowledge, their are not any works studying the effects of graph sub-sampling from a statistical angle, nor specifically studying their effect on divide-and-conquer algorithms.
+The new package is then applied to a variety of tasks, from computing average degrees to node classification. \cite{rovzanec2024go} provide a similar package implementing various sub-sampling algorithms in the Go programming language.
+To our knowledge, there are not any works studying the effects of graph sub-sampling from a statistical angle, nor specifically studying their effect on divide-and-conquer algorithms.